ayanworks/ARNIMA-reactnative-sdk/README.md

 ```

 ## Receive an event on your mobile app
-You can received event in mobile application when connection is established, received the credentials and received proof request
+You can receive event in mobile application when connection is established.
+Receive the credentials and proof request.
 ```
 import { EventRegister } from 'react-native-event-listeners';